In this 3-minute read:

 3. Ask restaurant customers to complete a feedback/satisfaction survey

 If you want to delve a little deeper inside of your customers’ minds, creating a restaurant feedback survey is the way to go.
 Conducting a survey gives you the opportunity to pick a specific area that you want to examine—your customer service, your menu, etc.—and ask your customers questions about it.

 Surveys are also a great way to discover customer trends that you can use in marketing material and to help you make strategic changes.
 But, it’s not always easy getting customers to complete surveys.
 Here are a three keys to consider:

 - Make it short and sweet.
 No one wants to spend more than a couple minutes responding, so make the survey short and easy to complete.

 - Make it accessible.
 Provide a link to the survey on receipts, the menu, your website—put it everywhere.
-You can also send out an email or include a feedback box on your website or app.
+You can also send out an email or include a “leave us feedback” box on your website or app.

 - Offer incentives.
 Everyone likes a free drink or dessert.
-Offer your customers a special treat if they complete the survey, and they’ll be more likely to do it.
+Offer your customers a special reward if they complete the survey, and they’ll be more likely to do it.

 In the end, customers want to be heard.
 If you pay attention to what they’re saying, you can improve your business and build a loyal customer base.
-If you want to see how Womply can help you set up a restaurant feedback system, request a free demo using the form below.
+If you want to see how Womply can help you set up or optimize your restaurant feedback system, request a free demo using the form below.